4 Mindsets that will Kill Your Relationships

 Is that the kind of relationship you’re dreaming of?
 One where you discover yourself in the eyes of another.
 Or they find themselves in your eyes?

 Find out why this is tantamount to “identity theft” and what makes it a love assassin deadlier than any sleeper agent activated by Treadstone.
-That’s just what we do in this edition of LoveEd and the episode that follows in the playlist (entitled: Who You Need to Know before You Date).
+That’s just what we do in this LoveEd episode and the one that immediately follows it (Know Who You Are Before You Date) in our Love Assassins playlist.

 Control Addiction (AKA: The Chuck Norris Disorder)